-32 credit hours minimum Thesis and oral defense
+32 credit hours Thesis and oral defense

 The M.S. in Psychology is almost exclusively a preliminary degree for students working toward a Ph.D.
 The aim is to evaluate and prepare students for work beyond the M.S.
-All candidates for the M.S. in Psychology must complete the following requirements:

 PSYC 545 Graduate Statistics I PSYC 546 Graduate Statistics II PSYC 591 Research and Thesis for the M.S.
 Degree